 R&I Grant Request for Proposals

-Completion of a Research and Implementation grant project may also be used as a pathway for Instructional Redesign, the third and final component of the Teaching Support Program.
+Completion of a Research and Implementation grant project may be used as a pathway for the Institute's Instructional Redesign (IR) Program.
+Visit the Institute's IR page at https://drakeinstitute.osu.edu/instructional-support/instructional-redesign for details.

 - All Ohio State faculty and associated faculty including tenured, tenure track, clinical, adjunct and lecturers who are ≥ 75% appointment and regularly teaching at the Columbus or regional campuses are eligible.

 - Eligibility is limited to faculty who have taken the Teaching Practices Inventory survey and completed the Teaching@OhioState online Carmen course that has been designed for, and that is available to, all OSU faculty.

 (see Teaching@OhioState Carmen course for both TPI and required course modules)

 - At least one member of the team (PI or Co-PI) must also have official OSU PI status.

 - Graduate and undergraduate students are not eligible to apply.